ooples/pine_script_docs/source/concepts/Repainting.rst

   so it moves all the time and changes on each bar.
 - The behavior of the non-repainting, fuchsia line, in contrast, behaves exactly the same way on historical bars and in realtime.
   It updates on the bar following the completion of the higher timeframe, and doesn't move until the bar after another higher timeframe completes.
   Thus, it is more reliable.
+Note that whereas new higher timeframe data comes in at the `close <https://www.tradingview.com/pine-script-reference/v5/#var_close>`__ of historical bars, it will be available on the `open <https://www.tradingview.com/pine-script-reference/v5/#var_open>`__ of the same bar in realtime.

 This script shows a ``nonRepaintingSecurity()`` function that can be used to do the same as our non-repainting code in the previous example::